 AYA Consulting vows to promote the rich talents of the Continent, the Caribbean & the Diaspora through innovative, fun and sensible initiatives but it is also about ensuring that creatives from these cultural spaces can come together to work, share, inspire and forge an or many international networks.
 It is very lofty in theory but also very tangible in reality.
 Our creative collective is ever-growing and we are building long-lasting and powerful synergies.
-Some of the projects we initiated range from creating and hosting a multidisciplinary art workshop with an international visual artist in Kingston, Jamaica to screening an Afro-British web series in Paris, France to hosting a series of creative masterclasses in London, UK while working with women-led startups based in Europe on public relations, branding & marketing.
+Some of the projects we initiated range from creating and hosting a multidisciplinary art workshop with an international visual artist in Jamaica to screening an Afro-British web series in Paris to hosting a series of creative masterclasses in London while working for women-led startups based in Europe on public relations, branding & marketing.
 Our scope, our work, our dreams are global.

 Our marketing philosophy is one of natural, organic growth through targeted ads and boosted posts (thank you Facebook for enabling budding entrepreneurs to access affordable marketing and promotional tools although your new confidentiality policies really don’t right the many wrongs, let us be honest, we will at least praise you for what you do do right) on select social media platforms but it also significantly relies on word-of-mouth, private and public recommandations, article features and renewed partnerships with like-minded individuals, businesses and established institutions.
 But having said that, what we do is not considered popular.
 It’s “niche” (Can I admit that the term alone triggers levels of completely unfounded animosity but I digress); it’s not entertaining; it’s not…drums… trendy.